- Home

 Want to really soak up the festive atmosphere?
 Pay a visit to one of Dublin’s Christmas markets, where the city’s collection of artisan producers and creative craftspeople get into the spirit of the season, helped by tasty snacks, hot mulled wine and lots and lots of Christmas songs.

 The biggest one in town takes place in the handsome courtyard of Dublin Castle, where traditional alpine market stalls dispensing decorative crafts, treats and mulled wine surround a vintage carousel, all lit up for the occasion.
-2023's edition of Christmas at the Castle is unticketed and will run from December 6-19, with the OPW offering free self-guided tours of the festively-decorated State Apartments during the market.
+2024's edition of Christmas at the Castle is unticketed and will run from November 28 to December 18, with the OPW offering free self-guided tours of the festively-decorated State Apartments during the market.
 There’s more magic in the stunning Chapel Royal, where an 18th-century style Neapolitan Crib takes pride of place.

-For a great day out with the chance to pick up some gorgeous handcrafted gifts made in Ireland, head to Farmleigh House in the Phoenix Park for their food and craft market which takes place every Saturday and Sunday in December until December 17.
+For a great day out with the chance to pick up some gorgeous handcrafted gifts made in Ireland, head to Farmleigh House in the Phoenix Park for their food and craft market which takes place every weekend in December until December 22.
 The estate also turns its attention to Christmas this time of year, with a packed weekend programme of family-friendly events and performances.
-Elsewhere north of the Liffey, the National Botanic Gardens in Glasnevin will host their Christmas Craft Market with over 70 stalls on December 9 and 10.
+Elsewhere north of the Liffey, the National Botanic Gardens in Glasnevin will host their Sustainable Christmas Craft Market with over 70 eco-friendly stalls on December 14 and 15.
 The focus is on sustainable gifts, with stalls both indoors and outdoors against the backdrop of the garden's glasshouses.

-The Stillgarden Distillery in the Liberties is hosting another Stillgarden Christmas Market from 11am-5pm on December 9 and 10.
+The Stillgarden Distillery in the Liberties is hosting another Stillgarden Christmas Market from 11am-5pm on December 8.
 There will be a mix of craft, jewellery, art and literature, as well as mulled spirits with a Stillgarden twist for the adults.
-At nearby Richmond Barracks, the Richmond Barracks Christmas Fair will bring workshops, unique gifts and food galore to Dublin 8 on December 2 and 3.
+At nearby Richmond Barracks, the Richmond Barracks Christmas Fair will bring workshops, unique gifts and food galore to Dublin 8 on November 30 and December 1.

 Light it up

 Everything looks better when it’s glistening in lights.
 You can’t miss the bulbs that beam over Grafton Street throughout the Christmas season, but for something extra special drop into Dublin Zoo for their annual Wild Lights display – now a key date in many families’ Christmas calendar.
-This year sees the debut of 'The Enchanted Zoo', so expect to see magical and mythic creatures done up as larger-than-life illuminations.
-There will be fairies, gnomes and even a multi-coloured candyland to explore.
+This year sees the zoo going on 'A Journey Through Time', so expect to see dinosaurs and figures from lost civilisations done up as larger-than-life illuminations.
+There will also be over 1,000 lanterns which guide you through the story of evolution and life on earth.

-North of the city, Malahide Castle is all lit up for the season, but this is merely a prelude to the Wonderlights 'The Magic of Winter', a sensory adventure through a winter wonderland that takes you through the Irish countryside, across the northern seas and into Arctic forests, with plenty of woodland and cosmos encounters along the way.
+North of the city, Malahide Castle is all lit up for the season, but this is merely a prelude to the Wonderlights, a sensory adventure through a winter wonderland that takes you through the Irish countryside, across the northern seas and into Arctic forests, with plenty of woodland and cosmos encounters along the way.
+This year, they're also bringing the light spectacle to Marlay Park for the very first time.

 A chorus of voices

 The sound of an angelic choral choir is a Christmas staple in Dublin, where church singing has been a tradition for over 500 years.
 The best-known concerts take place throughout December in St Patrick’s Cathedral, whose world-famous choir established in 1432 is the oldest in the country, and in nearby Christ Church Cathedral, whose own choral tradition is only just a few years younger.
 On December 23, the Choristers of St Patrick's Cathedral will be performing music from The Snowman.
-For classic Christmas carols, head to Christ Church on December 13 and 14 for O Holy Night - A Concert of Seasonal Favourites.
+Meanwhile, the Christ Church choir will belt out classic Christmas carols for their Christmas at Christ Church experience on December 11 and 12.

-You'll also find choral performances by Cantóirí at the Chester Beatty, the Dublin Gospel Choir the Pavilion Theatre, New Dublin Voices at the National Concert Hall and Sing Ireland at EPIC, the Irish Immigration Museum.
+You'll also find choral performances by Cantóirí at the Chester Beatty, the Dublin Gospel Choir the Pavilion Theatre and New Dublin Voices at the National Concert Hall.

 Ice, ice baby

 Is there anything more fun and festive than whizzing around an ice rink with your friends and family at Christmas followed by a post-skate hot chocolate or gluhwein to warm you up?
 We don’t think so.
-This year sees the brand-new Ice Skating Dún Laoghaire opening in Dún Laoghaire Harbour.
-With two separate rinks for learners and experts alike, it's now the biggest ice rink in the country – so lace up your boots and get swishing.
+Head to Dún Laoghaire for the Alpine Skate Trail, where there will be two separate rinks for learners and experts alike, it's now the biggest ice rink in the country – so lace up your boots and get swishing.

 It's showtime!

 Panto and choral concerts might be the most traditional ways to celebrate the season on stage, but you'll find loads of unique shows running through the season at venues around the Dublin.
-At the National Concert Hall, the hills come alive with The Sound of Music, the Echo Band will perform festive classics with a jazz twist, and Theatre Lovett and the NCH Christmas Orchestra return with The Snowman.
-Christmas movie buffs can even sit back and enjoy Home Alone with a live accompaniment by the National Symphony Orchestra.
+At the National Concert Hall, everyone's favourite Annie will take over, the Echo Band will perform festive classics with a jazz twist, and Theatre Lovett and the NCH Christmas Orchestra return with The Snowman.

-Over at the Pavilion Theatre in Dún Laoghaire, you can catch more Christmas classics like Elf and The Muppet Christmas Carol, or revisit the original with Livin' Dred Theatre Company's A Christmas Carol.
+Over at the Pavilion Theatre in Dún Laoghaire, you can catch more Christmas classics like Elf and Home Alone.
 There will also be an encore screening of the Royal Ballet's performance of The Nutcracker, filmed at the Royal Opera House in London.

-And at The Ark, littles ones will get The Giggler Treatment with this mischievous new musical based on the novel by Roddy Doyle.
+And at The Ark, little ones will get The Giggler Treatment with this mischievous musical based on the novel by Roddy Doyle.
 It may not be traditional Christmas fair, but it will get them giggling through December.

 New Year’s Eve fun

-See in 2024 with the family at Dublin’s New Year’s Festival, taking place across three venues in the city from December 29 to January 1.
-While the adults-only events kick off at the National Museum of Ireland, Collins Barracks, there will be live music and family-friendly activities running throughout the weekend at Dublin Castle and in Meeting House Square.
-For fun with the family on New Year's Eve, head to the Midnight Moment Matinee at Dublin Castle, featuring performances from rising Irish pop singers Moncrieff, Lea Heart and Lucy Gaffney and ending with a "countdown" at 6pm – so the kids can be in bed before Picture This takes the stage for this main event.
+See in 2025 with the family at Dublin’s New Year’s Festival, taking place from December 30 to January 1.
+While there are a few adults-only events, there will be live music and family-friendly activities running throughout the weekend at Dublin Castle and in Meeting House Square.
+For fun with the family on New Year's Eve, head to the Countdown Concert Matinee at Dublin Castle, featuring performances from rising Irish singers Aby Coulibaly, Kabin Crew and Lisdoonvarna Crew, and Saibh Skelly, before ending with a "countdown" at 6pm – so the kids can be in bed before Cian Ducrot takes the stage for the main event.

 Discover Winter in Dublin